anastasia-BAT/pdsnd_github/README.md

 13/05/24

 ### Project title
-Bikeshare pproject
+Bikeshare project

 ### Description
-Thi sproject is about kikeshare for Udacity 3rd project.
+This project is about kikeshare for Udacity 3rd project.
 Hope is correct

 ### Files used
 Include the files used